Beware of Loan Repayment Scams

 Annual Loan Limits

-The actual loan amount a student is eligible to receive each academic year is determined based on FAFSA results, a student's Cost of Attendance (COA), and overall financial aid package.
+Grade Level Dependent Students Independent Students Freshman: 0-29 credit hours $5,500 (no more than $3,500 subsidized) $9,500 (no more than $3,500 subsidized) Sophomore: 30-59 credit hours $6,500 (no more than $4,500 subsidized) $10,500 (no more than $4,500 subsidized) The actual loan amount a student is eligible to receive each academic year is determined based on FAFSA results, a student's Cost of Attendance (COA), and overall financial aid package.
 However, there are limits on the amount of Federal Direct Subsidized and Unsubsidized Loans a student may be eligible to receive each year (annual loan limits).
 The actual loan amount a student may be eligible to receive each academic year may be less than the annual loan limit.
 These limits vary based on semesters of eligible attendance, dependency status, the amount of credits earned (including transfer credits) and COA.
+The COA can vary based on the number of credits a student takes, their program of study, and the start and end-dates of their courses each semester.

 Federal Undergraduate Aggregate Loan Limit

 The Federal Undergraduate Aggregate Loan Limit is the maximum amount a borrower can have in overall outstanding student loan debt.
 At the independent, undergraduate level, the total amount a student may borrow is $57,500.
 No more than $23,000 of that amount may be in Federal Subsidized Loans.
 At the dependent, undergraduate level, the total amount a student may borrow is $31,000.
 No more than $23,000 of that amount may be in Federal Subsidized Loans.
 Students can view their loan history by logging into studentaid.gov with their Federal Student Aid ID (FSA ID) and selecting View Details.
-If the total loan amount a student receives over the course of their education reaches the aggregate loan limit, they are not eligible to receive additional loans.
+If a student’s outstanding principal loan balance is at the aggregate loan limit, they are not eligible to receive additional loans.
+If a student’s outstanding principal loan balance exceeds the Subsidized and/or total combined loan limit, they are not eligible for any Title IV aid.

 Federal Direct PLUS Loan